Zhang Zhizhen

+In 2021, Zhang became the first Chinese man in the Open Era to play in the main draw at Wimbledon.
+In October 2022, he became the first Chinese male player to reach the top 100 in the ATP singles rankings.
+Then, in 2023 in Madrid, he became the first Chinese man to reach an ATP Tour Masters 1000 quarterfinal.

+Early life

+In 1996, Zhang was born to a sports family in Shanghai.
+His father Zhang Weihua (张卫华) played football in the Chinese Jia-A League as a defender for Shanghai Shenhua.
+His mother was a member of the Shanghai shooting sports team and later worked at the Shanghai bureau of China Telecom.
+From age 4 to age 6, he had two weekly swimming classes at kindergarten, and his parents enrolled him to tennis lessons in the weekends.
+When he reached elementary school, his parents let him decide which one of the two sports to continue.
+He chose tennis because the swimming teachers were strict, partly because of their responsibility of ensuring swimming safety.
+From 2008 to 2013, he was coached by Shao Donglu (邵东路).

+In December 2015, he fractured a bone in his left foot after stepping into a pit during a sprinting exercise in a park.
+He underwent surgery two months later, and his form dropped significantly until May 2017.
+In 2016, Zhang signed with the Croatian tennis agent Ivan Ljubicic.
+Since then, Zhang's main residence moved to Lošinj Island, Croatia.
+In June 2022, he graduated with a degree of human resources management from Shanghai Jiao Tong University.

+Zhang is married and has one child.

 Career

 2012–2014: ITF debut

 Zhizhen Zhang began his career in Chico, California, playing on the ITF Futures Tour.
 Despite losing to Jason Jung in straight sets, Zhang rebounded at the Joplin Futures tournament, recording his first win as a professional against Daniel Yoo, before losing in straight sets to unranked American Gonzales Austin.
 Zhang lost in the first round of the following two futures tournaments he entered.
 At the 2012 Shanghai Rolex Masters, Zhang – only sixteen at the time – was given a wild card entry into the qualifying draw; he lost to world number sixty one Brian Baker, winning just three games in his debut clash with a top one hundred ATP player.

 After a six month hiatus from professional events, Zhang made his 2013 ITF Men's Circuit debut in May at the USA F12 challenger, where Greg Ouellette got the better of the youngster in three sets.
 Zhang continued to play professional events sporadically, managing to come through qualifying to make the 2013 Shanghai Challenger's main draw – his first ATP Challenger Tour appearance.
 Zhang would skip half of the 2014 ITF Men's Circuit, finishing the year with only thirteen participations in senior-level events, including a quarterfinal showing at a Futures tournament in Cyprus.